Pediatric Dentistry in Tampa, Florida

 Flossing is also important for kids.
 At your routine preventative visits, our doctors and certified assistants will teach you and your child the best flossing techniques.
 Again, you should supervise this activity until your child can floss independently and has developed the habit of doing so routinely.
 Learn More

 Dental Care for Teens

 As your child grows, she or he will face an increased risk for sports-related dental injuries.
 Broken, cracked, or knocked-out teeth are common concerns.
 Mouth guards are one of the simplest and most effective ways to prevent this damage.
 You can purchase pre-made appliances at most sporting goods stores, but these devices are unlikely to provide the complete protection your child needs.
-Dr. Russell-Aves can supply a custom-made guard that will fit securely and comfortably.
+Our doctors can supply a custom-made guard that will fit securely and comfortably.

 With a combination of good nutrition (low sugar), well-supervised home care and routine checkups, you can help ensure that your child’s teeth and gums are healthy.
 It is possible for children to remain cavity free and many do.
 Learn More